ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 			- Its a rest from labor, but that doesn't mean someone spends the day sleeping. e.g. Instead of planting a field someone could do "work" that they enjoy, like painting a picture.
 ### Things that might be unfamiliar to American readers:
 - Understanding Hebrew writings can be difficult.
-	- There is all kinds of word play happening that is completely missed in English.
+	- There are all kinds of word play happening that is completely missed in English.
 	- Authors us very minimalistic descriptive language.
 They leave a lot out.
 So each detail is very intentional.
 For example: ^hebrew-minimal
 		- The two extra creation events both have seeds.
 		- Fruit trees seem randomly mentioned...
 I wander if that will be important?